n0shake/blog/content/blog/hawaii/index.md

 Hawaii is taking the pandemic seriously.
 In order to get entry to the islands, you need to show a negative COVID-19 test when you arrive at the airport.
 This test should be taken within a 72-hour window from your last leg of departure.
 You'll need to quarantine for 10-days at pre-approved locations if your result isn't in the 72-hour time window *or* your result is positive *or* your result hasn't yet arrived.
 The strict adherence to this policy has meant reduced number of positive cases among the locals.

-Both (my SO and I) have received our first dose of vaccine and our plan is to get the booster dose before we leave.
-Although there have been talks, there's no consensus right now whether you'll be waived from the strict testing formalities if you're vaccinated; so our plan was to get a RAPID NAAT test done at Walgreens (approved testing partner) the day before we travel.
+Luckily, both -- my SO and I -- took our two vaccine shots before we embarked on our trip.
+Although there have been talks, there's no consensus right now (as of April '21) whether you'll be waived from the strict testing formalities if you're vaccinated; so our plan revolved around taking a RAPID NAAT test done at Walgreens (approved testing partner) the day before we travel.
 Rapid tests are quick (took around an hour for our result to come through) and are free which works out perfectly for us.

 Here's how our two weeks panned out.